JS Basic to Use the Algo Visualization

 const

-is used for constants, which cannot be modified once declared.
-This is mostly relevant in engineering code, and in algorithm code, its use is optional.
+is used to declare constants that cannot be modified once set.
+This is generally used in engineering code, and in algorithm code, its use is optional.

 const a = 1;